 Expectations (E) Expectations of what the student gains from the program

 Dr. Curtis D. Byrd has over 20 years of experience in preparing students for graduate school, career, professional and leadership development.
-He serves as a Graduate Enrollment Administrator at Clark Atlanta University (Historically Black College and University).
-He is responsible for coordinating the recruitment, marketing, and retention efforts for graduate students at CAU.
+He works as a Higher Education Consultant and is currently a Research Associate for the HBCU STEM Undergraduate Success Center, at Morehouse College.
+For 8 years, he served as Assistant Dean and a Graduate Enrollment Administrator at Clark Atlanta University (Historically Black College and University).
+He was responsible for coordinating the recruitment, marketing, and retention efforts for graduate students at CAU.
 Prior to CAU he served as Director of the McNair Scholars program at University of Florida and Georgia State University.
 Before working with the TRIO programs, from 2000-2006 he was Executive Director of the Peach State Louis Stokes Alliance for Minority Participation (a National Science Foundation funded program) and Director of (Minority) Graduate Recruitment and Retention at the University of Georgia.
 He served on the National Advisory Board for Ronald E. McNair Post-Baccalaureate Achievement Program and currently is the conference co-chair of the Annual National SAEOPP McNair Conference in Atlanta, GA.
 Also, in 2015 he successfully wrote and was awarded the National Association of Graduate Admissions Professionals (NAGAP) Enrollment Management grant for his doctoral research on Innovative Strategies for Diversifying the Professoriate.
 Dr. Byrd earned both his B.S. in Psychology and M.Ed. in Higher Education at Iowa State University.
 In 2016 he graduated with his Doctorate in Education (Ed.D.) in Adult Leadership Education from the University of Georgia.